Montgomery County DUI Lawyers

 These are the three most common methods for acquiring evidence intended to prove guilt in Pennsylvania DAI cases.
 However, it may be possible to prove that the police failed to follow proper policies and procedures during the administering of their DUI tests.
 It’s also feasible that the breathalyzer was improperly calibrated, causing a false reading.

-Further, your blood test results may have been inaccurate, or an attorney may be able to show that your body tolerates a higher level of alcohol than the average person, meaning that you weren’t legally intoxicated for purposes of a charge of general impairment.
+Further, your blood test results may have been inaccurate, or a DUI defense attorney in Montgomery County may be able to show that your body tolerates a higher level of alcohol than the average person, meaning that you weren’t legally intoxicated for purposes of a charge of general impairment.

 Are Breathalyzers Always Accurate?